Larry Edward Jaster

 - School Northwood Institute

 - High School Midland High School

 - Born January 13, 1944 in Midland, MI USA

 Larry Jaster pitched in Organized Baseball for 13 years, including 7 years in the major leagues.
 He set a record for most consecutive shutouts thrown against one team in a year in 1966.
-As of this writing (2006), he is a minor league pitching coach.
+As of 2006, he was a minor league pitching coach.

 1962-1965: In the minors

 Larry was signed by the St. Louis Cardinals as an amateur free agent in 1962.
 Assigned to the Winnipeg Goldeyes, he went 4-4 with a 4.32 ERA.
 He was 2-2 with a 2.25 ERA for 1963 Winnipeg and moved up to the Tulsa Oilers, going 3-3, 4.03 there.
 He finally posted a non-.500 record in 1964, going 3-4 with a 3.39 ERA for Tulsa and 3-6, 4.21 for the AAA Jacksonville Suns.

 Larry spent most of 1965 back in Tulsa (11-13, 3.09) but did well in a September call-up to St. Louis, tossing three complete games in a row and going 3-0 with a 1.61 ERA.

 1966-1968: With the World champion Cardinals and a record